xuwang/kube-aws-terraform/README.md

 ## Limitations

 * Route53 zone will be created as new.
 You  can change Route53 Terraform to use existing route53 data.

-All of these will be further automated in future release.

 ## Major references